AdaCore/spark2014/docs/develguide/translation_why3.rst

 unrolling) in Why3.
 If the loop is not unrolled, it is translated into a suitable loop node in the shared AST.

-The shared AST is described in :file:`gnat_ast.ml`.
+The shared AST is described in :file:`why-sinfo.ads` (and in :file:`gnat_ast.ml` for the OCaml side).
 The loop node variant :code:`Loop` differs from the Why3 loop in that:

 - its invariant and variants are located inside the loop (like in SPARK) with preceding and following statements;